 Make sure your sign has a clear call-to-action (CTA).
-In this case, it would be something like, “Come to our open house this Saturday at 10:00 am!”
+In this case, it would be something like, “Join our virtual open house this Saturday at 10:00 am!”

 We recommend conducting direct mail with postcards.
 Unlike an enveloped letter, a postcard doesn’t have to be opened for people to understand what it is and it’s easier to consume.
 The chances are high that parents will at least skim your postcard and thus be made aware of your open house.